 More and more healthcare experts are talking about stress’s effects on addiction, but what does that mean?
 Does stress play a role in whether or not a person is susceptible to drug addiction?
 Does it have an impact on recovery?
 How about relapse prevention?
+Will an addiction treatment program help you recover?

 These are all important questions for you and families of individuals with a drug use disorder to ask.
 Here are some facts you need to know.

-Stress Is a Risk Factor for Substance Use Disorders
+Stress is a Risk Factor for Substance Use Disorders

 The answer is yes to all of the above.
 Chronic stress is a known risk factor for substance use disorders, according to multiple studies.
 Things that can increase the stress that puts you at risk of drug use include negative environments both at home and at work, physical, emotional, or sexual abuse, and mood or anxiety disorders.